-- 1. Contents and location of the Chemical Hygiene Plan. - 2.
-Chemical, physical and health hazards; symptoms of exposure - 3.
-Emergency procedures, evacuation - 4.
-Use of safety and emergency equipment - 5.
-Contents of the OSHA laboratory standard - 6.
+- 1. Contents of the OSHA Rule 29 CFR 1910.1450 HAZCOM - 2.
+Contents and location of the Chemical Hygiene Plan. - 3.
+Management of the chemical inventory and hazardous waste - 4.
+Chemical, physical and health hazards; symptoms of exposure - 5.
+Location of and the interpreting of MSDS's and SDS's - 6.
 Hazard Communication Standard: labels and pictograms - 7.
-Location of and the interpreting of MSDS's and SDS's - 8.
-Location and availability of reference material on chemical hygiene
+Use of safety and emergency equipment - 8.
+Detecting the presence and release of hazardous chemicals